-Video: Duck Goes Down Glory Hole at Lake Berryessa
+Video: The Glory Hole is Draining Water at Lake Berryessa

 The spillway has been active since last Tuesday, following days of heavy rain in the region.
 In the last week, spectators from near and far have traveled to Monticello Dam to see and hear the giant drain in action for themselves.

 This week a video posted on Facebook shows a not-so-lucky ducky floating toward and then disappearing down the famous drain.
 It is unclear if the duck survived the 200-foot plunge to Putah Creek.

 The dam is located on the east side of Lake Berryessa along Highway 128, just 9 miles west of Winters.
 The area is popular with boaters and hikers in the summer months.